 This course introduces fundamentals of medical insurance and billing.
 Emphasis is placed on the medical billing cycle to include third party payers, coding concepts, and form preparation.
 Upon completion, students should be able to explain the life cycle of and accurately complete a medical insurance claim.
-(F) 28160
+(F, SP) 28160

-OST 149 Medical Legal Issues (3 0 3)
+OST 149 Medical Legal Issues (3 0 0 3)

-This course introduces the complex legal, moral, and ethical This course introduces the complex legal, moral, and ethical issues involved in providing health-care services.
+This course introduces the complex legal, moral, and ethical issues involved in providing health-care services.
 Emphasis is placed on the legal requirements of medical practices; the relationship of physician, patient, and office personnel; professional liabilities; and medical practice liability.
 Upon completion, students should be able to demonstrate a working knowledge of current medical law and accepted ethical behavior.
-(F) 28160 completion, students should be able to use (F) 28160
+(F) 28160